Not Another Diet — Principle 1

 It’s not terribly surprising and not a personal failing.
 We are overfed at every turn.
 Some of us starting with our parents, at gatherings, certainly at restaurants, parties, our partners, you name it.
 We have grown accustomed to outsize portions to the point where we are no longer in touch with our own sense of hunger and fullness.

-We weren’t meant to be constantly suggested to eat, we evolved as animals scavenging and hunting for food.
+We weren’t designed as human beings to have constant suggestions to eat, we evolved as animals scavenging and hunting for food.
 Calories were scarce and it was imperative they be consumed quickly and plentifully.
 Now calories are abundant and we still eat this way.
 You probably know this, but it’s worth repeating.
 We live in a world unsuited to our evolutionary purpose.

-In experiments done on how over consumption happens, larger plates and servings were accurate determinants of people’s eating.
+In experiments done on overconsumption, larger plates and servings were accurate determinants of people’s eating.
 Meaning the more we are offered, the more we eat.
 Our sense of fullness plays much less of a role than we think.

 I had an inkling my own innate sense of hunger and how much to eat to satiate that hunger were broken after years of outsized portions, and I was right.
 This principle is the reset button on your automatic consumption.
 I encourage you to use it at every meal for as long as it takes to get reacquainted with proper portion sizes and actual hunger.